Tseipii89/ot-harjoitustyo/documents/architectureDefinition.md

 _flappyBird.dao_ handles the persistence saving of data.
 The classes implement the [DAO](https://en.wikipedia.org/wiki/Data_access_object) model so new data access methods are easy to implement.

 The data access method used in this realisation of the game uses file to save the nickname and highscore holder in the format of "name;highscore".
+The class to handle the file saving method is called "FileHighscoreDao".
 If there is no highscore, the game initializes the highscore file in the format of "none;0".
 The highscore file can be found at the root of the source name as a "highscore.txt".

 ## Initialization of a new game ##